 TanStack Router Meets NativeScript - A Native Navigation Story

-@nativescript/tanstack-router achieves this by keeping navigation native to the target platform, while using TanStack Router as the typed, predictable control plane.
-The first implementation is SolidJS focused, and the architecture is intentionally shaped so other JavaScript frameworks can follow the same path.
+The first implementation introduced below is SolidJS focused, and the architecture is intentionally shaped so other JavaScript frameworks can follow the same path.

 - Frame and Page are the Contract